dalealleshouse/software-simplicity/README.md

 - SOLID
 - Composition over inheritance

-Simplicity is somewhat subjective
-    - Justice Potter's definition of pornography: "I know it when I see it"

 - The fewer the parts, the simpler the program
 - Separating from general to specific is simplifying